grumpyjames/slippymap/rewriting_slippy_map_part_five.md

 instead - it was quite tricky making sure each of those tuples was in the right place.

-The proof of the pudding is in the eating, however.
-Hopefully, [this demo](demo-5.1.html) should be centred on the Eiffel Tower.
+[The resulting demo](demo-5.1.html) should be centred on the Eiffel Tower.